Prompting Language-Informed Distribution for Compositional Zero-Shot Learning: Experiments

+\textbf{TFE and VFE.} In~\cref{tab:fe}, we explore the design choices of the text and visual feature enhancement (TFE and VFE) modules.
+The results show that using one layer of randomly initialized cross-attention for both TFE and VFE performs the best.
+Using more cross-attention layers will cause a significant performance drop (see the 3rd row).
+We attribute the cause to the over-fitting issue when more learnable parameters are introduced to aggregate text descriptions or visual features.

-\paragraph{Design Choice of VLPD} In Table~\ref{tab:vlpd}, we validate the design choices of VLPD, including the model without primitive decomposition, only decompose text into primitives, and our decomposition on both visual and language primitives (VLPD).
-The results show the clear advantage of our VLPD design choice.
-Note that DFSP also has primitive decomposition but only on text modality.
-Our better performance thus indicates the need for decomposition on both visual and image.
+\textbf{VLPD and Fusion.} In~\cref{tab:vlpd}, we validate the design choices of visual language primitive decomposition (VLPD) and the stochastic compositional fusion.
+Compared with the results of the first two rows, it shows clear advantages of primitive decomposition over both image and text modalities.
+Note that DFSP~\cite{dfsp_cvpr23} also has primitive decomposition but only on text modality.
+Our better performance than DFSP and the results in~\cref{tab:vlpd} thus tell the need for decomposition on both visual and image.
+Besides, to validate our stochastic compositional fusion, we compare it with the model without fusion in the 3rd row and the model with only deterministic fusion (weighted average without Beta sampling) in the 4th row.
+They also show the benefit of fusion with stochasticity.

-\paragraph{Hyperparameters}In Fig.~\ref{fig:impact_mn}, we quantitatively show the impact of the number of generated text descriptions $M$ and the number of augmented image views $N$.
+\textbf{Hyperparameters.} In \cref{fig:impact_mn}, we show the impact of the number of generated text descriptions $M$ and the number of augmented image views $N$.
 It shows that the best performance is achieved when $M=64$ and $N=8$.
 We note that more augmented image views slightly decrease the performance, which could be attributed to the overfitting of the seen compositions.

-In Fig.~\ref{fig:impact_ab}, we show the impact of the Beta prior parameters $(a,b)$.
+In \cref{fig:impact_ab}, we show the impact of the Beta prior parameters $(a,b)$.
 We set them to $(1,1)$ for random sampling, $(1,9)$ for preference to the composition, $(9,1)$ for preference to re-composition, and $(5,5)$ for equal preference, respectively.
 It reveals that trusting more of the directly learned composition by $\text{Beta}(1,9)$ achieves the best results.